SmarterApp/AP_IMRT/deploy/Deployment.AWS.md

 * Choose a database port (default is 5432)
 * Choose a **DB Parameter Group** appropriate for the chosen database engine (e.g. `default.aurora-postgresql9.6`)
 * Choose a **DB Cluster Parameter Group** appropriate for the chosen database cluster (e.g. `default.aurora-postgresql9.6`)
-* Decide whether to enable encryption (beyond the scope of this guide)
+* Decide whether to enable encryption based on your institution's policies
+  * Managing database encryption is beyond the scope of this checklist
 * Failover:
   * choose priority (default is no preference)
-  * Tier 0 is highest, Tier 15 is lowest
+  * `Tier 0` is highest, `Tier 15` is lowest
 * Backup:
   * Choose a retention policy that complies with your institution's standards
 * Monitoring:
-  * disabled for IMRT, up to installer/deployer to enable
+  * This is optional; enable based on your institution's policy
 * Performance Insights:
-  * disabled for IMRT, up to installer/deployer to enable
+  * This is optional; enable based on your institution's policy
 * Maintenance:
   * Recommend **Enable auto minor version upgrade**, but choose an option that complies with your institution's standards.
   * If **Enable auto minor version upgrade** is enabled, select a maintenance window that complies with your institution's standards